hzget/hzget.github.io/ml_tech/data_prepare.md

 * collect data (discussed in previous lessons)
 * transform data in a required form
-* resolve challenges in the data process
+* resolve challenges of data

 Suppose we're going to predict the median house value and the census data is provided for analysis.